 Chapel Allerton is a vibrant and diverse area in North Leeds.
 Our school is central to the local community and we relish the challenge of supporting all children and families to achieve their full potential.
-Chapel Allerton Primary School was graded Good by Ofsted in February 2015 and is determined to develop children who have a lifelong love of learning.
+Chapel Allerton Primary School was graded Good by Ofsted and pupils make excellent progress to achieve high standards.
 If you would like to learn more about our school, please visit our fantastic Facebook page.

 This school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 Appointments are made subject to an enhanced Disclosure Barring Service check and satisfactory references.

 Year 3 Part time Class Teacher Vacancy (maternity leave)

 We wish to recruit a talented and enthusiastic class teacher to work in Year 3.
 We are interested in candidates with a belief in creative, cross-curricular learning and a passion for delivering a broad, balanced curriculum.